 <?php phpinfo(); ?>

-Access it from the web browser you should see a table with information on you php configuration.
+If you access it from the web browser you should see a table with information on your php configuration.

 Testing everything works: installing adminer

 At this point FAMP is up, and running, and we can start installing whatever software we want to run on it.
 A very simple way to check that all parts are working nicely together would be to install something like adminer.

 Adminer is a database web manager written in PHP.
 Installing it is really simple since it requires only uploading a file.
 So it is a quick/simple way to check that everything is working as expected.